OU-CS3560/grading-lib/MAINTENANCE.md

 ## Deployment flow

+- Check that unit testing on Windows and MacOs do not fail.

 - Run tox.
 - Update `grading_lib/VERSION` file.
 - Update `CHANGELOG.md` file.
-- Make a commit
+- Make a commit.
-- Tag the commit
+- Tag the commit.
-- Push
+- Push to GitHub.
 - Approve the deployment flow on GitHub Actions.

 ### Manually publish to PyPI